In the world of paid search, there’s always room to improve the searcher experience and thus the conversions you earn.

 You can also manipulate date ranges to see if there is any valuable historical information.

-In this example, it hasn’t changed.
-It was (and still is) “below average.”
+In this example, the score hasn’t changed.
+It was (and still is) “below average,” the lowest rating.

-Let’s examine the three key components contributing to quality score that can be optimized to improve performance.
+Let’s examine the three key components contributing to quality score that can be optimized to improve ad ranking and lower CPCs.

 The closer the connection between the keyword and ad copy, the higher the keyword relevance.